sblanck/MPAgenomics4Galaxy/README.md

     - [Markers selection](#markers-selection)
     - [Markers selection of a normalized signal matrix data](#markers-selection-of-a-normalized-signal-matrix)

 ## How to install MPAgenomics4Galaxy

-### Using Docker
+### From the galaxy toolshed

+If you are an administrator of a Galaxy instance, you can install          [MPAgenomics4Galaxy from the Galaxy toolshed](https://toolshed.g2.bx.psu.edu/view/sblanck/mpagenomics)

+As MPAgenomics4Galaxy uses docker to manage its dependencies, you have to configure Galaxy to run jobs in docker containers as explained in [Galaxy documentation](#https://docs.galaxyproject.org/en/latest/admin/jobs.html#running-jobs-in-containers)

+### From a full dockerized Galaxy instance

-A dockerized version of Galaxy containing MPAgenomics, based on [bgruening galaxy-stable](https://github.com/bgruening/docker-galaxy-stable) is also available.
+A full dockerized version of Galaxy containing MPAgenomics, based on [bgruening galaxy-stable](https://github.com/bgruening/docker-galaxy-stable) is also available.

  At first you need to install Docker.
 Please follow the [very good instructions](https://docs.docker.com/installation/) from the Docker project.